adamsanaglo/pulp_deb/migrate/functions/README.md

 There are an additional two functions and an additional queue that handle error alerting and allow us to retry failures.
-Built-in alerting solutions would alert us every time an attempt to process a message fails, which is not really what you want if you allow for multiple retries.
+Built-in alerting solutions would alert us every time an attempt to process a message fails, which is not really what you want if you allow for multiple retries (`process_action` tries three times before moving a message to the `{pmcmigrate.deadletter}` subqueue).
 Sometimes there are transient errors and the system transparently recovers.
+Sometimes the message is actually processing correctly, but processing it takes too long and the functions receive a Gateway Timeout or similar.
-We would rather only be alerted if all retries have failed and the message is sent to the dead-letter subqueue.
+We would rather only be alerted if all retries have failed and the message is sent to the deadletter subqueue, and we'd rather that failures are alerted via ICM not email.

-To facilitate that, there is an `alert_failure` function that watches for dead-lettered messages, and when it finds one will file an ICM and move the message to a second queue.
+To facilitate that, there is an `alert_failure` function that watches for deadlettered messages, and when it finds one will file an ICM and move the message to a second queue.
 There is also a `list_or_retry_failure` function that lists (if a GET request) messages in the failure queue, or (if a POST request) moves them back to the regular queue.